deajan/smartmontools-win/README.md

 ## Copyrights

-The package itself and it's source code is licensed under GPLv2.
+The package itself, the python interfaces and it's source code is licensed under GPLv2.
 Additionnaly, it uses the following free software:

 - smartmontools by Bruce Allen & Christian Franke, http://smartmontools.sourceforge.net